gstraymond/csaw-overview-zio/slides.md

 -> ## Agenda <-

 • Functional effects

-• Scala Type Parameterization
+• Scala Type Parametrization

+• ZIO toy implementation

+• ZIO async

-• ZIO API
+• cool tricks with ZIO
-• Fibers, Streams, Brackets...

 ---

 -> ## Future[A] <-

 • Not referentially transparent

 • Limited

 TO BE COMPLETED